 Whether you come for the day to visit the logging museum, play along Spring Creek or camp among the pines along the Williamson River—you'll discover a grand adventure at Collier.

-Note: Campground is closed while staff repair damage from the 2020 Two Four Two Fire.
+Emergency Closure: Campground is closed while staff repair damage from the 2020 Two Four Two Fire.
 Reservations are closed until further notice.
 We expect to open the campground and reservations later in 2021, but many areas will remain closed, including most trails.

 Universal Access: Campsites A30, A27 & B15 are accessible to campers with disabilities.

 Railroad buffs will enjoy learning about the role the railroad played in logging.
 You can imagine the rugged woodsmen and the immense task of moving raw timber with innovation and brute force.
 The historic cabin village gives you another insight into how these families once lived.
 Museum hours are 8am to 8pm June-September and 8am to 4pm October-May.
 Print a self-guided tour here.

 Verizon has good reception within the park.

 Collier Campground has firewood available for purchase for $5 a bundle from 4pm-8pm at the woodshed.

 There is no ice available for purchase at Collier Park.
 The small town of Chiloquin is located a few miles south of the park, and most stores have ice for purchase.

 Yes, your pet is welcome at Collier State Park and Logging Museum.
 Leashes are required, and need to be 6ft or less in length.
 Pet waste bags are provided in most areas of the park.